Rosie Huntington-Whiteley Goes Braless As She Steps Out During Paris Fashion Week

 — Fashion Houses (@Fashion_Houses) September 26, 2018

-The mother-of-one has been traveling across the world for the busiest four weeks in the fashion industry, but she showed no signs of tiredness as she posted a sexy picture on Instagram.
+The mother of one has been traveling across the world for the busiest four weeks in the fashion industry, but she showed no signs of tiredness as she posted a sexy picture on Instagram.
 The photo showed her wearing a pink robe while standing in a typical Parisian balcony, and she teased fans by showing off a bit of shoulder.

 The Victoria’s Secret model is back to her busy schedule after having given birth last year.
 Rosie and her fiancé, British actor Jason Statham, welcomed their first child, son Jack, in June 2017.
-The couple have been together since 2010.
+The couple has been together since 2010.

 During an interview with Entertainment Tonight, she said that the greatest part about being a mother is “the love.”